energy-data/market-opportunities-data/transmission-network/README.md

 ## Transmission network data

-Run `$ bash process.sh` to download the data and generate vector tiles.
+Run `$ bash process.sh` to download the data and generate a geojson.

 ### Todo